"The Way Alfred Wolfsohn Taught"

 Often he worked on all four traditional voices, soprano, contralto, tenor, bass by placing the sounds in the body centers, from head to chest to body, using the words violin, viola, cello on each note, deepening the quality of the sound in all ways,.
 Depending on what had developed during the lesson, he might work on expressing different emotions at that pitch or using relevant exclamations or sentences.
 You might be asked to sing a phrase from an aria, using, perhaps a particular sound you had found, but concentrating on expressing that particular aria..

-All the time he was always listening to YOU, whether you were holding back - and why were you doing so, whether he heard something that needed to be worked on, not only because of sound development but from a psychological point of view.
-It was hard, intense work.
 While he worked he would be sitting at the piano with his eyes intermittently closing and opening, as he linked what he was hearing with what he was seeing.
 The concentration was centered around his forehead and a very unique habit of his was a strange up and down movement of his eyebrows, as he concentrated.
 To me, at the time, like a sort of dream image, I could almost see the sound I was making vibrating there in his forehead.

 He never used warm-up exercises for the voice or used any preordained physical movements, but at any time in a lesson he would ask you to express the sound by physically moving, expanding the sound and opening your body.
 Or he would himself physically move or shake your body if he felt your cramp was locked in.